-We have reopened our doors April 1, 2021 for use by patrons, following the same safety guidelines used in October.
+We have reopened our doors for use by patrons.

-Curbside pickup has continued to be popular and will remain available to all patrons.
+Curbside pickup will remain available to all patrons.

 Please help us spread this good news, especially to those who do not have computer access!

 July 21, 2021 The Four Winds by Kristin Hannah